 Listen: Something uplifting will do the trick.
 I love Florence and the Machine, Rufus Wainwright, or David Gray.

-Wear something that's cool to the touch.
+Feel: Wear something that's cool to the touch.
 It should also make you feel sexy, or expose your favorite body parts.
 Breeze past those body parts with your hand as you move through the poses.
-Sexy means confidence
+Sexy means confidence, and confidence means energy.

 Smell: Light a citrus candle like orange or grapefruit.
 Fresh mint and pine are also uplifting.